citp/privacy-policy-historical/g/go/gos/gosection8.com.md

 **Other Questions?
 Feedback?**

-Please let us know if there are other questions you have about your Website experience at (info(at)gosection8.com) or call us directly at 866-466-7328.
+Please let us know if there are other questions you have about your Website experience by filling out our [contact form](https://web.archive.org/contact_us.aspx) or calling us directly at 866-466-7328.
 Our customer service hours are Monday through Friday 8AM to 5PM Eastern Time.

 **Dispute Resolution**

-If you feel that AHN is not abiding by its posted privacy, you should contact us by email at (optout(at)gosection8.com).
+If you feel that AHN is not abiding by its posted privacy, you should contact us by filling out our [contact form](https://web.archive.org/contact_us.aspx).
 We will investigate and attempt to resolve any complaints and disputes regarding use and disclosure of personal information in accordance with the principles contained in this Privacy Policy.

 Affordable Housing Network, LLC, Attn.: Customer Service, 5000 T-Rex Ave, Suite 150, Boca Raton, Florida 33431.